 Before I introduce you to some great crops to grow on your arch trellis, watch this video to see a quick tutorial of how to build one:

 What to grow on your wire arch

 There are many vining veggies you can grow on your cattle panel trellis.
-Try pole beans, squash, cucumbers, gourds, mini pumpkins, cantaloupes, and Malabar spinach.
+Try climbing pole beans, squash, cucumbers, gourds, mini pumpkins, cantaloupes, and Malabar spinach.
 Last season, I grew 4 different types of cucumbers on one of my trellises and spaghetti squash and Kentucky Wonder pole beans on the other.
 Vines with heavy fruits, like winter squash and cantaloupes, should be fastened to the cattle panel trellis with twine as they grow.
-Light veggies like pole beans and Malabar spinach do not need any extra support.
+Light veggies like pole beans and Malabar spinach (my favorite!) do not need any extra support.

 I plant 4 to 5 cucumbers, melons, or squash vines on each side of the arch.
 For beans, I plant 15-20 seeds along each side.
 It’s also fun to plant climbing annual flowers on your garden arch in combination with the edibles.
 They’ll help support pollinators and add beauty to the garden.
 Try morning glories, Spanish flag, climbing nasturtiums, or cypress vine.

 How to maintain a cattle panel garden arch

 To take care of your wire arch trellis, there’s really not much to do.
 I recommend replacing the zip ties at the start of every growing season so they don’t fail in the middle of summer when the trellis is laden with crops.
 If you’d prefer not to have to complete this task, use wire to fasten the panel to the posts instead of zip ties.

 If you live in a growing zone with lots of freeze-thaw cycles, there’s a good chance the stakes may heave out of the ground, bend, or become crooked through the winter.
 Check the posts each spring and re-install any that have gone wonky during the off season.